Have you ever wondered how a podcast episode actually gets from your computer to your listeners?

 The key is your podcast RSS feed, which shares all of your new episodes automatically with all podcast directories, like Apple Podcasts and Spotify.

-In this short post, I’ll explain what an RSS feed is, how to create yours, and why you need one to automatically post your weekly episodes to major podcast directories.
+So in this short post, I’ll explain what an RSS feed is, how to create it, and how it automatically adds new episodes to your podcast in all major listening apps.

 Podcast RSS feed 101